SyncfusionExamples/generate-pdf-from-html-csharp/README.md

 # Generate PDF documents from dynamic HTML using Syncfusion PDF generator API

-This repository explains how to generate PDFs from dynamic HTML using the Syncfusion PDF generator API.
-Design your document using HTML and CSS, then utilize the Web API to create the PDF."

-## Syncfusion PDF generator API

-The Syncfusion PDF generator API enables quick and easy creation of new PDF documents from dynamic HTML files.
-This Web API supports all HTML structures and customization options.
+The [Syncfusion HTML-to-PDF converter library](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) in combination with [ASP.NET Core Minimal Web API](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-7.0&tabs=visual-studio) offers a simple and straightforward approach for dynamically generating PDFs from HTML templates.

+In this repository, we will learn how to create an ASP.NET Core Minimal Web API that dynamically generates a PDF document from an HTML template using Syncfusion HTML-to-PDF converter library.

-## Steps to create HTML invoice and conveter to a PDF document using WebAPI
+## Steps to create PDF invoice from HTML template using ASP.NET Core Minimal Web API
-1. Create HTML template
+1. Create HTML template with CSS styling
-2. CSS Styling
-3. Utilize Syncfusion Web API Calls
-4. Add HTML File
-5. Add Additional Assets (ie., fonts, images, etc)
+2. Create a minimal Web API project with ASP.NET Core (Server application)
+3. Create Blazor WASM with .NET 7 (Client application)
-6. Start the server and invoke the API from Client
+4. Launching the Server and Invoking the Web API from the Client

-### Create an HTML Template
+### Create HTML template with CSS styling

+In HTML file, define the structure of your page, including the head and body sections, any other elements you'd like to include, such as image, header, footer, etc.

-An HTML template features {{mustache}} syntax placeholders for data binding.
-For this illustration, we'll employ the [Scriban scripting language](https://github.com/scriban/scriban) to establish these placeholders.
-Scriban is a lightweight .NET scripting language and engine.
-The following HTML template (index.html) displays the invoice number, company information, and supplementary data, incorporating inline CSS for styling.
+Also, it contains placeholders with {{mustache}} syntax and it is used to bind the actual data to the HTML template.
+For this example, we'll use the [Scriban scripting language](https://github.com/scriban/scriban) to create the placeholders.
+It's a lightweight scripting language and engine for .NET.

+N> To learn more about the Scriban scripting language, refer to the [documentation](https://github.com/scriban/scriban/tree/master/doc).

 **index.html**
 ```html